Deploy Folding Table of contents

 Sleep Hygiene: What You Need to Know

-involves developing good habits to ensure you get the rest you need.
+Sleep hygiene involves developing good habits to ensure you get the rest you need.
 It’s a good idea to stick to a regular sleep schedule and maintain a relaxing bedtime routine.
-Regular exercise can also help to improve sleep quality, and it’s important to avoid stimulants such as and .
+Regular exercise can also help to improve sleep quality, and it’s important to avoid stimulants such as caffeine and nicotine.
 Other things to consider are limiting your exposure to blue light from devices like phones and tablets, and cutting down on alcohol consumption in the evening.

 Unmistakable Symptoms of Too Little Rest